feross/feross.org/_posts/2020-07-07-libtorrent-webtorrent.md

 WebTorrent is more than a protocol extension to BitTorrent.

-We also built a popular desktop torrent client, [WebTorrent Desktop](https://webtorrent.io/desktop) which supports powerful features like instant video streaming.
+We build a popular desktop torrent client, [WebTorrent Desktop](https://webtorrent.io/desktop), which supports powerful features like instant video streaming.

 [![](https://webtorrent.io/img/screenshot-player.png)](https://webtorrent.io/desktop)

-We also built the [`webtorrent`](https://github.com/webtorrent/webtorrent) JavaScript package which implements the full BitTorrent/WebTorrent protocol in JavaScript, the language of the web.
-This implementation uses TCP, UDP, and/or WebRTC for flexible peer-to-peer transport in any environment, whether Node.js (TCP/UDP), Electron (TCP/UDP/WebRTC), or the web browser (WebRTC).
-In the browser, WebTorrent doesn't require a browser plugin, extension, or any kind of installation to work.
+We also build a [`webtorrent`](https://github.com/webtorrent/webtorrent) JavaScript package which implements the full BitTorrent/WebTorrent protocol in JavaScript, the language of the web.
+This implementation uses TCP, UDP, and/or WebRTC for peer-to-peer transport in any environment – whether Node.js (TCP/UDP), Electron (TCP/UDP/WebRTC), or the web browser (WebRTC).
+In the browser, the `webtorrent` package uses WebRTC which doesn't require a browser plugin, extension, or any kind of installation to work.

-If you're building a website and want to fetch files from a torrent, you can use [`webtorrent`](https://www.npmjs.com/package/webtorrent) to do so directly from the client-side in a decentralized manner.
-Our recently released [WebTorrent Workshop](https://webtorrent.github.io/workshop/) is really helpful for getting started and teaches you torrent download and stream a torrent into an HTML page [in 10 lines of code](https://codepen.io/ferossity/pen/NWGVZVL?editors=1010).
+If you're building a website and want to fetch files from a torrent, you can use `webtorrent` to do that directly client-side, in a decentralized manner.
+Our recently released [WebTorrent Workshop](https://webtorrent.github.io/workshop/) is helpful for getting started and teaches you how to download and stream a torrent into an HTML page *in just 10 lines of code*.

 ```js
 const client = new WebTorrent()